Khachapuri (Georgian Cheese Bread) with Kale and Herb Sauce.

 Then simply remove the bread from the oven, mix the runny yolk with the cheese, top with herbs, and enjoy!

 Again, this Khachapuri (Georgian Cheese Bread) is really just pizza in a different shape, and with the addition of eggs.
 I know my explanation is a little confusing, so I’m hoping the photos say it all.

 The bottom line is that you really just need to make this bread.
 Or pizza, or whatever you’d like to call it.
 The bread is soft, the center warm and cheesy, and the herbs on top seal the deal.
 You really can’t beat this.
 Fun for any night of the weekend, but especially on a weekend!

 If you make this Khachapuri (Georgian Cheese Bread), be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to also tag me on Instagram!
 Looking through the photos of recipes you all have made is my favorite!

 A traditional Georgian dish very similar to pizza.
-Made using fresh pizza dough, 3 cheeses, and kale, the dough is shaped into an oval, and baked in the oven until the cheese is melted and the kale crisp.
+Made using fresh pizza dough, 3 kinds of cheese, and kale.
 Each Khachapuri is topped with an egg and eaten warm with fresh herbs.